sparkflows/sparkflows-docs/docs/snowflake/reading-snowflake.rst

 Read from Snowflake
 ======================

-Fire Insights has provided two processors for reading data from Snowflake.
+Sparkflows has provided two processors for reading data from Snowflake.

 1. Read From Snowflake
 2. Execute Query In Snowflake